Two Door Cinema Club: Tourist History (2009–2011)

 In July 2009, Two Door Cinema Club began recording its debut album at Eastcote Studios in London, with Eliot James.
 In September 2009, the band began mixing the record with Phillipe Zdar at Motorbass, Zdar's studio in Paris.

 In January 2010, Two Door Cinema Club announced the track listing and details of the band's debut album in an interview with NME.
-The album, entitled Tourist History, was released on 26 February 2010 in the Republic of Ireland, 1 March 2010 in the United Kingdom and 27 April 2010 in the U.S. The album was also preceded by the singles "Something Good Can Work", "I Can Talk", which was also featured in the EA Sports game, FIFA 11, and "Undercover Martyn".
+The album, entitled Tourist History, was released on 26 February 2010 in the Republic of Ireland, 1 March 2010 in the United Kingdom and 27 April 2010 in the U.S. The album was also preceded by the singles "Something Good Can Work", "I Can Talk".

 On 18 January 2011, Two Door Cinema Club appeared on the American late night talk show, Late Night with Jimmy Fallon, performing the song, "What You Know", which later became their biggest hit of the record.

 Beacon (2011–2013)

 In April 2012, the band's official account revealed that a second album was near completion.
 On 20 June 2012, the band announced Beacon as the title of their second studio album, along with a release date of 3 September 2012 in the UK and 4 September elsewhere.
 Jacknife Lee, responsible for producing artists such as U2, R.E.M., Snow Patrol and Bloc Party, produced the album.

 On 19 July 2012, "Sleep Alone" was selected as the lead single from Beacon and a "Sleep Alone" SoundCloud player was embedded on the NME site, allowing readers to listen to the single on 19 July 2012; however, the single was not officially released until 21 July.
 The accompanying music video for the single was uploaded to the band's YouTube channel on 8 August.
 "Sleep Alone" was also featured in the EA Sports game, FIFA 13.

 In early October 2012, it was announced that the second single to be released from Beacon was to be "Sun"; which was released on 18 November.
 The video for "Sun" had made its debut on the band's YouTube channel on 11 October 2012.

 Following the release of Beacon, the band released a four-part tour documentary entitled What We See.
 Filmed by Gregg Houston from Babysweet Sessions, a company that is friends with the band, the documentary accompanies the band members as they undertake a 2012 European summer tour prior to the release of the second album.
 Bassist Baird explained, in relation to the film: "Our good friends at Babysweet followed us around for a few weeks so our fans could get an idea of what life is really like for us on the road.
 Take a peek inside our average day."

-Two Door Cinema Club announced in December 2012 that they will be playing at the Scottish music festival, T in the Park 2013 in July 2013.
+Two Door Cinema Club announced in December 2012 that they were playing at the Scottish music festival, T in the Park 2013 in July 2013.